taoensso/timbre/README.md

 See `(doc timbre/config)` for more information on appenders.

+## Timbre Supports the ClojureWerkz Project Goals

+[ClojureWerkz](http://clojurewerkz.org/) is a growing collection of open-source, batteries-included libraries for Clojure that emphasise modern targets, good documentation, and thorough testing.

 ## Contact & Contribution

 Reach me (Peter Taoussanis) at *ptaoussanis at gmail.com* for questions/comments/suggestions/whatever.
 I'm very open to ideas if you have any!